2014 Hunger Action Conference Agenda

-- Round Table Discussion on Whole Systems Collaboration with John Sayles, Vermont Foodbank CEO; Linda Ryan, Director of Samaritan House & Co-chair of the Governor’s Council on Pathways out of Poverty; Molly Scott, Senior Research Associate in the Metropolitan Housing and Communities Center; and Paul Dragon, Chief Administrator of the Vermont Office of Economic Opportunity.
-This workshop will be facilitated by Monica Hutt, Director of Policy and Planning for the Vermont Agency of Human Services.
+- Round Table Discussion on Whole Systems Collaboration with John Sayles, Vermont Foodbank CEO; Linda Ryan, Director of Samaritan House & Co-chair of the Governor’s Council on Pathways Out of Poverty; Molly Scott, Senior Research Associate, Metropolitan Housing and Communities Center; and Paul Dragon, Chief Administrator, Vermont Office of Economic Opportunity.
+Workshop will be facilitated by Monica Hutt, Director of Policy and Planning, Vermont Agency of Human Services.

 Networking Marketplace & Luncheon

-Plenary Session: World Café Activity led by Jeff Mandell, MS
+Plenary Session: World Café Activity with Jeff Mandell, MS

 Networking Marketplace and Refreshments

-- Every Day Ethics and Ethical Leadership with Martha Maksym, Executive Director of the United Way for Chittenden County
+- Every Day Ethics and Ethical Leadership with Martha Maksym, Executive Director, United Way for Chittenden County

 - Ignition Point: Creating an Elevator Speech That Cannot Be Ignored with keynote Kim Weitkamp